Skip to content

 COMPUTE STRAGGLER inspect compute path on the worst rank

-MEMORY CREEP (EARLY) inspect retained state and watch the next window
+MEMORY RISING inspect retained state and watch the next window

 MEMORY CREEP inspect retained tensors and growing caches